pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/Service part request (Non-US).md

 >  If so, ask for the customer's PayPal account email (or regular contact email, if they don’t have PayPal).
 >

 2. Tag Maines / Weiting in supt-private to bring their attention to the invoice request.
+   List: Ticket#, Original Order#, Email, Service Part Name

 3. **Once confirm the payment**, create an issue on JIRA (LS), select "Service Part Request" in issue type and fill in the product (service part) accordingly.
 > ![[Pasted image 20230823133124.png]]